When is the next green list update announcement?

 Which countries are likely to be added?

-There are no guarantees, but there has been much speculation that the US and much of Europe could join the green list at some point in June.
+There are no guarantees, but there has been much speculation that the US and much of Europe could join the green list at some point this summer.

-“We believe Europe will mostly turn green by end of June, as will the USA,” tweeted travel consultant and CEO of the PC Agency, Paul Charles, at the end of April.
-Even if this prediction is correct, it’s difficult to say whether countries will switch colours in the next review or the following one.

-If trends continue as expected, the first update could include destinations that many thought would be on the initial green list but ended up being amber: Morocco, Malta, Finland and much of the Caribbean.

 What are the rules for green list countries?